 Whole-home short-term rental is effectively prohibited in Philadelphia for investment buyers, so the house-versus-apartment question collapses into a single strategy: long-term rental.
 The city classifies non-owner-occupied short-stay lettings as Visitor Accommodation use, which requires a zoning permit and is banned outright in lower-density residential zones.
 That leaves the comparison squarely on gross long-term yields, where apartments win on the smallest-unit end of the market while houses hold steadier yields across two-, three-, and four-plus bedroom stock.
-These figures are city medians across 49 ZIP codes, so your specific neighbourhood may sit well above or below them.
+These figures are city medians across 49 ZIP codes, so your specific neighborhood may sit well above or below them.

 Warning: short-term rental figures appear in the table below only where legally permitted.
 In Philadelphia, non-owner-occupied short-term rental is treated as Visitor Accommodation use, requires a zoning permit ($50), and is banned in lower-density residential zones.
 Treat the long-term rental column as the only actionable option for most investors.